 Why Does Soil (Or Terroir) Matter So Much to Fine Wine?

 But what exactly is terroir, and how far can this uniqueness be tasted in wine?
-The extent to which vineyard soil characteristics affect wine quality remains unanswered, and it is one of the most contentious issues in the wine world.
+The extent to which vineyard soils affect wine quality remains unanswered, and it is one of the most contentious issues in the wine world.

-In Europe, it is widely accepted that the characteristics of vineyard soils, along with the influence of climate, are the most important factors influencing the quality of grapes and wine produced from them.
+In Europe, it is widely accepted that the characteristics of vineyard soils, along with the influence of climate, are the most important factors influencing the quality of grapes and wine produced.
 The most important soil characteristics are generally thought to be those that are particularly important for the vine’s water supply.